Hossein Salami: Other

 On 13 January 2020, Salami apologized for shooting down Ukraine International Airlines Flight 752, saying "Never in my life have I felt so ashamed".

 On 5 March 2020, Salami said, referencing COVID-19, that "We are now dealing with a biological war."
 He argued that it "may be the product of American biological warfare."
 This theory was amplified on 8 March by the state-run Press TV.

 In 2022, Salami delivered the following speech at the funeral for victims of a mass shooting by ISIS in Iran.
 Salami told the Mahsa Amini protests, '"Do not come to the streets.
 Today is the last day of riots," and blamed Israel and the US for stoking the protests.

 Death

-Salami was killed in an airstrike during the start of the Iran–Israel war, alongside other top military leaders.
+Salami was killed in an airstrike during the start of the Twelve-Day War, alongside other top military leaders.
 The strikes also targeted Iran's nuclear facilities and military installations, on early morning 13 June 2025.

 Following his death, the IRGC issued a statement declaring: "Without a doubt, Major General Salami was one of the most distinguished commanders of the Islamic Revolution — present on all fronts of scientific, cultural, security, and military jihad."
 Ahmad Vahidi was announced as his temporary successor.

 Personal life

 Salami's brother, Mostafa Salami, is a senior officer in the regular armed force.
-He is also an authority of Khatam-al Anbiya Construction Headquarters.
+He is also an authority of Khatam al-Anbiya Construction Headquarters.